thekayness/cli-data-gem-assessment-v-000/blogpost.md

 - commit
 - comment up all the student scraper code -- actually committed here
 - copy over student scraper specs -- commit
-- comment up all the student scraper specs!
+- comment up all the student scraper specs! --commit
+- change over student scraper specs to brewery fetcher specs -- commit

 Thoughts:
 - a blank page is intimidating, drawing parallels between your model and an existing one is not